kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Module Compatibility

-If a module not compatible with Tidy 5e Sheets, submit a [github issue](https://github.com/kgar/foundry-vtt-tidy-5e-sheets/issues), and the author will work with other module authors to established compatibility.
+If a module not compatible with Tidy 5e Sheets, submit a [github issue](https://github.com/kgar/foundry-vtt-tidy-5e-sheets/issues), and the author will work with other module authors to establish compatibility.

 ## Tidy 5e Sheets Manifesto